eventql/eventql/doc/getting-started/concepts.md

 ### Tables & Schemas

-The core unit of data storage in EventQL are tables and rows (also referred to as records or events).
+The core unit of data storage in EventQL are tables and rows (also referred to as rows or events).
 Tables have a strict schema that you must define and that all rows must adhere to.
-You can currently insert records as either JSON or Protobuf messages
+You can currently insert rows as either JSON or Protobuf messages

 #### Columnar Storage Engine